Connemara pony: History

-The Connemara Pony Breeders Society was established in 1923 and set out to ensure the "preservation and improvement of the Connemara Pony" as the native breed of Ireland.
-The society runs an annual pony show and has been doing so since its founding.
+The Connemara Breeders' Society runs an annual pony show and has been doing so since its founding.
 The annual show allows the assembly of the largest collection of Connemara Ponies worldwide and is used to buy and sell ponies from Ireland and abroad.

 Characteristics

 The original breed standard is set by the Connemara Pony Breeders' Society of Ireland, and also used by the British Connemara Pony Society.
 The adults are usually 128 to 148 cm in height, with a strong back, loins, and hindquarters, deep and broad through the ribs, and with a riding-type well laid-back shoulder and well-placed neck without undue crest, giving a good length of rein.
 The head should be of pony type, broad between the eyes, which should be large and appear kind, and with a deep but refined jaw and clearly defined cheekbone.
 The ears should be of pony type (relatively short).
 The legs should be relatively short from the knees and hocks to the ground, with a strong, muscular upper leg, strong and well-defined knees and hocks, and well-shaped hard feet, which are of a medium size.
 The action should be free, active, and easy.
 Permitted colours are grey, black, brown, bay, dun, roan, chestnut, palomino, and cream.
 Pinto colouring (piebald and skewbald) is not accepted.

 The Connemara Pony should be intelligent with a good temperament, suitable for adults and children; it should be hardy with good endurance; it should be sure-footed, sound, and able to jump.